Today, the Social Security Administration announced a modest 1.3% cost-of-living adjustment (COLA) for 2021.

 Most recipients can also view their COLA notice online through their My Social Security account.

 How is Social Security COLA calculated?

 The yearly COLA amount is based on increases in the Consumer Price Index (CPI) which measures the cost of inflation for goods and services, but not health care.

 Most people receiving Social Security are retired or disabled.
 For most, health care is their biggest expense, and it is one of the fastest rising costs in America.

 Premiums for Medicare Part B are automatically deducted from the checks of many Social Security recipients.
-Medicare premiums are expected to rise $8.80 a month.
-This will offset the increase which is meant to offset consumer price increases and doesn't take health care into account.
+Medicare Part B premiums have not yet been announced for 2021, but are expected to rise.
+This will offset the increase which is meant to offset consumer price increases but doesn't take health care expenses into account.

-Increases will go into effect on the first check in January of 2020.
+Increases will go into effect on December 31, 2020, and will be seen by SSDI recipients on the first check of January of 2021.